 16. Sleep Outside in Nature in a Wild Shelter in Fyn

 If you're looking for a peaceful escape into nature, staying in a wild shelter is one of the most unique things to do in Denmark.
-These shelters are simple wooden structures—sometimes with walls, sometimes open—tucked deep within forests, far from the noise of city life.
-They provide the perfect spot to reconnect with nature, under the stars, with nothing but the sounds of the forest around you.
+These shelters are simple wooden structures (sometimes with walls, sometimes open) tucked deep within forests, far from the noise of city life.

-Despite being in the heart of nature, they offer basic comforts like fireplaces and restrooms.
-Just bring your sleeping bag and you’re good to go.
+Despite being in the heart of nature, you will have access to basic comforts like fireplaces and restrooms.
+Just bring your sleeping bag, and you’re good to go.
+Staying in these wild shelters is one of the fun things to do in Denmark for those wanting to connect with nature.

 15. Be Amazed at the Chalk Cliffs of Mons Klint

-One of the coolest things to do in Denmark is visiting the stunning Mons Klint.
-Just 1.5 hours from Copenhagen, these chalk cliffs rise 419 feet (128 meters) above the sea, offering breathtaking views that will leave you in awe.
-If you want to stroll along the beach or explore the surrounding forests, Mons Klint is the perfect spot for a day out in nature.
+One of the coolest things to do in Denmark is to visit the stunning Mons Klint.
+Located on the southeastern coast of the country, these chalk cliffs rise 419 feet (128 meters) above the sea, offering breathtaking views that will leave you in awe.

-For an easy way to get there, you can book a Mons Klint day tour from Copenhagen and enjoy the trip without any hassle.
-With nine different trails, ranging from easy to challenging, there's something for every adventurer.
-Try the Klintekongens Rige route, a 8.6-mile (14-kilometer) trek that lets you experience the cliffs, beach, and meadows all in one scenic hike!
+Pro Tip: Try the Klintekongens Rige route, an 8.6-mile (14-kilometer) trek that lets you experience the cliffs, beach, and meadows all in one scenic hike!

 14. Visit the Forest Tower in Zealand